plone/plone.restapi/docs/source/index.rst

 Scope
 -----

-Start with a minimal viable API and go on from there:
+Start with a minimal viable API and go on from there (while iterating over the 'Process' steps):

 1) Browse as anonymous user (GET ONLY), most basic Plone functionality
 2) Search and other basic Plone functionalities, that do not require authentication